“Well this was definitely a fun task. It challenged me more than I thought it would but I think I have come out the

 Most people found restating their firm’s Income Statement the most challenging of the three financial statements, although many found in the end that they were able to do this learning task quite well:

 The hardest area was the restatements of the Income statement.
 The stress I felt regarding this section was overwhelming … To begin with my restated spreadsheet for this section was a mess … [but] once it was completed … I actually found myself looking back at how much I was overthinking the process and how easy it was when using the advice I had acquired and also following Martin’s example layout.

-Many people found viewing the lectures very helpful, particularly the Week 7 lecture on Restating the Income Statement:
+Many people found viewing the videos very helpful, particularly Dr Maria Tyler’s video on Restating Your Firm’s Income Statement:

-“The rumours were right, the Income Statement was by far the hardest of all statements to restate … tax is something I like to avoid, because I simply don’t understand it.
-I looked at the sheet provided by Maria and tried to attempt this restating purely by just looking at the sheet but it was no use.
-I started stressing and telling myself I couldn’t do it.
+“The rumours were right, the Income Statement was by far the hardest of all statements to restate … tax is something I like to avoid, because I simply don’t understand it… I started stressing and telling myself I couldn’t do it.
 I didn’t know where these calculations were coming from or why they were being used.

-That’s when I remembered I could view the video online… Step by step I went through my restated Income Statement as Maria did in the video.
+That’s when I remembered I could view Maria’s video… Step by step I went through my restated Income Statement as Maria did in the video.
 It turns out it’s not that bad when you’ve got someone telling you how to do it.
 In this process, I learnt that my firm had no finance income, which I found very interesting.
-I also learnt that even though they have some activities in Germany, they use the Australian tax rate ..
-All my other comprehensive income matched, so that was my first relief.
+I also learnt that even though my firm has some activities in Germany, I use the Australian tax rate … All my other comprehensive income matched, so that was my first relief.
 Then the moment of truth arrived, the last total.
 It was a miracle but it matched.
 I was extremely pleased that I had balanced 3 financial statements out of 3 with no errors.”